+LONDON

+Allen Overy Shearman Sterling LLP One Bishops Square London E1 6AD United Kingdom

+Tel +44 20 3088 0000 Fax +44 20 3088 0088

+Global presence

-LONDON Allen Overy Shearman Sterling LLP One Bishops Square London E1 6AD United Kingdom Tel +44 20 3088 0000 Fax +44 20 3088 0088 Global presence A&O Shearman is an international legal practice with nearly 4,000 lawyers, including some 800 partners, working in 29 countries worldwide.
+A&O Shearman is an international legal practice with nearly 4,000 lawyers, including some 800 partners, working in 28 countries worldwide.
 A current list of A&O Shearman offices is available at aoshearman.com/en/global-coverage.

 A&O Shearman means Allen Overy Shearman Sterling LLP and/or its affiliated undertakings.
 Allen Overy Shearman Sterling LLP is a limited liability partnership registered in England and Wales with registered number OC306763.
 Allen Overy Shearman Sterling LLP (SRA number 401323) is authorised and regulated by the Solicitors Regulation Authority of England and Wales.

-The term partner is used to refer to a member of Allen Overy Shearman Sterling LLP's affiliated undertakings.
-A list of the members of Allen Overy Shearman Sterling LLP and of the non-members who are designated as partners, and a list of the directors of Allen Overy Shearman Sterling (Holdings) Limited, is open to inspection at our registered office at One Bishops Square, London E1 6AD.
-A&O Shearman was formed on 1 May, 2024 by the combination of Shearman & Sterling LLP and Allen & Overy LLP and their respective affiliates (the legacy firms).
-This content may include or reflect material generated and matters undertaken by one or more of the legacy firms rather than A&O Shearman. © Allen Overy Shearman Sterling LLP 2024.
-This document is for general information purposes only and is not intended to provide legal or other professional advice.
+The term partner is used to refer to a member of Allen Overy Shearman Sterling (LLP or a director of Allen Overy Shearman Sterling (Holdings) Limited or, in either case, an employee or consultant with equivalent standing and qualifications or an individual with equivalent status in one of Allen Overy Shearman Sterling LLP's affiliated undertakings.
+A list of the members of Allen Overy Shearman Sterling (Holdings) Limited, is open to inspection at our registered office at One Bishops Square, London E1 6AD.

+A&O Shearman was formed on May 1, 2024 by the combination of Shearman & Sterling LLP and Allen & Overy LLP and their respective affiliates (the legacy firms).
+This content may include material generated and matters undertaken by one or more of the legacy firms rather than A&O Shearman.